gabriele-gambero/Gabriele_Master_project/2_image_normalisation/README.md

-This is the real and first step of the entire project.
-Sample naming, directory structure and saving system is defined in the content of this folder.

----

 ## Image normalisation

 Here is described the process of **tile normalisation**.
 This mainly happen by transfer of the color profile from a **reference image** to the target one (our tiles).